copdips/copdips.github.io/_posts/2023/2023-09-14-github-actions.md

 ##### Passing by artifacts between jobs

-You can use the [upload-artifact and download-artifact actions](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) to share data between jobs in a workflow.
+You can use the [upload-artifact and download-artifact actions](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) to share data (in the forms of a file) between jobs in a workflow.

 To share variables, you can save the variables in a file with format: